 International Men’s Day on the 19 November was founded in 1999 by Dr Jerome Teelucksingh a history lecturer at University of the West Indies in Trinidad Tabago.

 [ This second site is promoted by the AMHF. ]

 This celebration was brought by the Spanish and Portuguese to Latin America, where March 19 is often still used, though many countries in Europe and the Americas have adopted the U.S. date, which is the third Sunday of June.

 Australia celebrates on the first Sunday in September.
 It is celebrated on various days in many parts of the world, most commonly in the months of March, April and June… you can read the full article about Father’s Day around the World on Wikipedia.

 Celebrated in many countries – for some it will lead up to the week preceding and including Father’s Day while others countries will participate during different months of the year with a focus on Male issues that covers all aspects of personal health.

-International Men’s Health Week had its start in 2002 when representatives from six men’s health organizations met in Austria from various locations around the world organized by the Men’s Health Network at the 2nd World Congress on Men’s Health in Vienna.
+International Men’s Health Week had its start in 2002 when representatives from six men’s health organizations met in Austria, coming from various locations around the world organized by the Men’s Health Network at the 2nd World Congress on Men’s Health in Vienna.
 Following preliminary discussions back in 2001 with a general consensus that culminated in the launch of the International Men’s Health Week (IMHW).

-The overview of the week is to highlight the growing concern surrounding men’s health – such as Prostate, diabetes, osteoporosis, Stress, family related health that encompasses workplace accidents, and of major concern the issue of male suicide… one might also consider death by homicide.
+Prostate, diabetes, osteoporosis, Stress, family related health that encompasses workplace accidents, and of major concern the issue of male suicide… one might also consider death by homicide.

 Medical professions tend to take advantage of this week to promote male attitude towards regular self examination.
 Thankfully due to a number of growing Men’s Networks throughout various countries the momentum is growing stronger each year creating a steady propagation of male health listings and men’s resources.